 Rainham is a suburban town in the London Borough of Havering, but traditionally in Essex.
 It is on the N bank of the Thames, E of Dagenham and separated from the river by Rainham Marshes.
 The church is in the old centre, and is the only medieval building still standing.
 20thc expansion has largely proceeded to the W. St Helen and St Giles is a remarkably complete later 12thc church, consisting of a chancel, a nave with N and S aisles, and a S porch, and a W tower with some 12thc lancets and a replacement brick parapet with a pyramid roof.
 Construction is of flint and stone rubble with ashlar dressings.
 The church was restored by Rev. Ernest Geldart (1897-1910).
-Access was not possible and a repeat visit will be needed, but the present report covers the doorways in the N nave aisle and on either side of the chancel as well as the E oculus.
+Romanesque features covered here are the doorways in the N nave aisle and on either side of the chancel as well as the E oculus on the exterior, and inside, the nave arcades, chancel and tower arches, font and a piscina in the S nave aisle.

 There were 4 holdings recorded in Rainham in 1086, the chief one, which later became the Manor of Rainham, held in demesne by Walter of Douai and assessed at 8 hides.
 It was held in 1066 by Leofstan the Reeve.
 Walter died c.1107 and the manor passed to his son, Robert of Bampton, and thence Robert’s daughter Gillian who married William Paynel (d.c.1165).
 She subsequently married Warin de la Haule, who was in possession until he died in 1176.
 In that year Rainham passed to Gillian’s son Fulk Paynel, who fled the country after getting into financial difficulties in 1185; his lands passing into the king’s hands.
 Rainham was given to Gilbert de Vere in 1179-90, and he gave most of his lands to the Knights Hospitallers when he entered that order.